Revature-Salesforce-Training/curriculum/Week 2 - Process Automation/LNProcess Automation.md

     - Flow resources reference values that can be referenced throughout the flow.
 - We can configure a record trigger flow to trigger when a record is created/updated/ created or updated / deleted
   - When updating records, we can specify if we want the flow to run for every time a record is updated and meets condition requirements or only when a record is updated to meet condition requirements.
-- Record triggered flows can also be configured and we can add a scheduled path if you want part of or the entire flow to run sometime after the triggering record is created.
+- Record triggered flows can also be configured to add a scheduled path if you want part of or the entire flow to run sometime after the triggering record is created.
 That scheduled time can be based on when the record is created or based on a field value in the record.

 ## The default workflow user